6 reasons why a holiday is good for our mental wellbeing

 1: Holidays boost happiness

 Planning and experiencing holidays can help to rewire our brains.
 Also, they enhance our mood and self-confidence.
 When we have a boost in our self-confidence we’re empowered to do things for ourselves… like explore a destination we’ve always wanted to visit!
 During these explorations, we learn unique things about a country.
-We may even try a new activity such as surfing or help a developing community.
+We may even try a new activity such as surfing or helping a developing community.

 Doing new things and stepping outside of our comfort zone is how the brain rewires itself.
 In response, endorphins in your brain increase, which creates increased feelings of happiness.
 Plus, once we’ve mastered something new, we may feel even happier.